 9. Piazza dei Cavelieri (Knights’ Square)

 The Piazza dei Cavelieri is the second most important square in Pisa.
 The Piazza was once used as a political centre and home of the knights.
-This place is located not far from the Leaning Tower and most tourists miss it.
+This large open square is located not far from the Leaning Tower and most tourists miss it.
 If you are interested in architectural and historic buildings, this place is worth a little detour.
+Watch out for the traffic whilst you are admiring the buildings!

 10. National Museum of San Matteo